Skip to content

 • Elevating your bed can improve blood circulation and reduce strain on the heart.

-• Inclined Bed Therapy and heart health improvements may aid in lowering blood pressure and reducing edema.
+• Inclined Bed Therapy and heart health benefits may include supporting healthy blood pressure and reducing edema.

 Understanding Inclined Bed Therapy